roma-project/roma-project.github.io/_posts/2019-11-23-anniversary.md

 ![Cal Award]({{site.baseurl}}/assets/images/cal-award.jpg)

+- **Ronald Lee**, who has been a fundamental part of the Roma Peoples Project since its launch event in November 2017, providing valuable advice and guidance.
+Dr. Ronald Lee is one of the world's most prominent Roma authors, linguists and activists.
+He is a founding member of the Roma Community Center, Toronto which assists Roma newcomers to Canada with their social integration and serves as a cultural center.

 - **Geraldine Downey**, Director of Columbia University’s Center for Justice.
 Professor Downey has provided the project with critical institutional support and an incubation space for our ideas, proving that where there is a will to include Roma in mainstream academia, there is a way.

 ![Geraldine Award]({{site.baseurl}}/assets/images/geraldine-award.jpg)